navinanandaraj/wordpress_gke/README.md

 ### WP deployment
 -----------------
-We’ll be using a base WP image from docker image.
-The DockerFile would include any custom changes on top of the bas image and maintained in a version control like GIT.
+We’ll be using a base WP image from docker hub.
+The DockerFile would include any custom changes on top of the base image maintained in a version control like GIT.
 There will be a CICD process to build a new docker image and push it to the project GCR for any WP version changes.

 ### WP content changes